DanielVesterbaek/launch-control-documentation/docs/source/user-preferences.rst

 Rigging
 -------------
 .. _auto-tire-pivot:
-Automatic Tire Pivot:
+Automatic Tire Pivot
   Let LC automatically create new pivots for the tire meshes used for rigging.
 The new pivots will override any user set pivots.
 Uncheck to keep user pivots.

 .. _custom-tags:
-Custom Tags:
+Custom Tags
   Allow the user to define custom search tags that LC will search for when rigging the car

-Multi-Rigging: (Experimental)
+Multi-Rigging (Experimental)
   Show the 'Multi-Edit' button when NO VEHICLES are rigged.
 This specifically allows you to rig all vehicles in your file at the same time.
 Please do not have any other collections, but collections containing cars inside the file to use this feature.